mikeylim/mooder/README.md

 ## Running the Project

 ### Backend
 cd server
 npm install
-node server.js
+npm start

 Health check: GET /health

 ### Flutter App
 flutter pub get
 flutter run

+For local development, the backend URL can be overridden using: flutter run --dart-define=BACKEND_BASE_URL=http://<your-ip>:8787

+Production builds use the deployed backend automatically.

 ---

 ## Disclaimer

 Mooder is a self-reflection and wellbeing support tool.
 It does not provide medical or mental health diagnosis or treatment.

 If you are in immediate danger or distress, contact local emergency services or a trusted person.